 - 1. Membership Dues: Each of the 14 member institutions pay annual dues based on size of each institutions' funded training plan. - 2.
-Contribution Revenues: These are extremely restricted contributions for special projects.
+Contribution Revenues: These are restricted contributions for special projects.
 The revenue is recognized as the associated costs are incurred. - 3.
 Project Expenses: The organization receives externally restricted funding for specific projects to advance industry training initiatives; costs are expensed as incurred. - 4.
-General Operations and Admin Expenses: These are the costs to organize the consortium and facilitate the strategy and planning to determine priority projects to advance the industry.
+General Operations and Admin Expenses: These are the costs to organize the consortium and facilitate the strategy and planning to determine priority projects to advance the industry. - 5.
+Due to becoming a newly formed Crown Corporation in March 2012 and transitioning to Crown Corporation financial reporting standards, TTBC has revised its Retained Earnings from the January 2013/14 -2015/16 Service Plan to align with the organization's 2012/13 Audited Financial Statements that were completed on May 16, 2013.